nukiz/minesense/README.md

 ## <h1 align="center">What is this?</h1>

 Minesense is an unfinished external ghost client for Minecraft: Bedrock Edition.
-Features include:
+Features should've included:
 - FakeLag
 - Reach
 - Autoclicker